v8/v8.dev/src/features/_regexp-match-indices.md

 }
 ```

 One could use the `index` property on the match object returned by `RegExp.prototype.exec`, which returns the starting position of the whole match.
 For use cases like the one described above though, you’d often want to use (possibly multiple) capture groups.
-Until recently, JavaScript didn’t expose the indices where the substrings that capture groups matched begin and end.
+Until recently, JavaScript didn’t expose the indices where the substrings matched by capture groups begin and end.

 ## RegExp match indices explained